 Consequences of overstaying in Schengen Zone

 Each Schengen state applies different penalties for overstaying beyond your Schengen Visa’s validity, and the sanctions you will face will depend on the country you are caught in.
-For example, Germany is known to have the strictest immigration laws in the Schengen Area, while Greece applies heavy fines.
-In general, all of the member states will take action in one of the following ways.
+For example, Germany is known to have the strictest immigration laws in the Schengen Area.

 If you are caught staying illegally in Europe, and are not in the process of leaving of your own accord, you will face deportation.
 You may be deported immediately, or if caught flouting rules by taking paid work or engaging in criminality, you may be taken into custody and face a trial that could result in prison time or a fine.
 You will then be deported after serving your punishment.
 Deportation is almost always followed by further sanctions like a travel ban except in the most minor cases of overstaying your Schengen Visa’s validity.